codysork/minimal-functional-fox/README.md

 ## Features

+* Only in this fork:
+  * Tabs, urlbar, and bookmarks are hidden by default, unless you hover your mouse over the navbar
 * Minimal bloat
 * Easy way to quickly change colors, tab dimensions, paddings to your liking through CSS variables
 * Pinned tabs are re-styled to stand out